tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Workplace monitoring or surveillance (keystroke logging, screen capture, GPS, video, productivity tracking)
 - Biometric data collection (facial recognition, fingerprint, voiceprint, gait, iris)
 - Automated decision-making, profiling, or AI/ML systems materially affecting individuals
-- Cross-border transfers, particularly to US cloud providers (US CLOUD Act / FISA s.
-702 exposure)
+- Cross-border transfers, particularly to US cloud providers (US CLOUD Act exposure)
 - Personal information of minors, or processing directed at children
 - Sensitive health, financial, sexual-orientation, or special-category data processed by a private-sector entity
 - Pixel, SDK, or tag-based tracking for advertising, analytics, or audience-building
 - Use of publicly available information, including web-scraped data
 - Processing in connection with law-enforcement or national-security disclosures

-For each "yes," flag for additional legal research and document the relevant Commissioner finding, order, or court decision applied as the standard.
+For each "yes," flag for additional legal research and provide a short plain language summary of the issue.

 ---